Unleash/unleash-flutter-sdk/README.md

 To connect this SDK to your Unleash instance's [front-end API](https://docs.getunleash.io/reference/front-end-api), use the URL to your Unleash instance's front-end API (`<unleash-url>/api/frontend`) as the `url` parameter.
 For the `clientKey` parameter, use a `FRONTEND` token generated from your Unleash instance.
 Refer to the [_how to create API tokens_](https://docs.getunleash.io/how-to/how-to-create-api-tokens) guide for the necessary steps.

-To connect this SDK to the [Unleash Edge](https://docs.getunleash.io/reference/unleash-edge), use the Unleash edge's URL with a Frontend token from upstream Unleash or use a [pretrusted token](https://docs.getunleash.io/reference/unleash-edge#pretrusted-tokens) from Unleash Edge.
+To connect this SDK to the [Unleash Edge](https://docs.getunleash.io/reference/unleash-edge), use the URL of Unleash Edge with a Frontend token from an upstream Unleash instance or use a [pretrusted token](https://docs.getunleash.io/reference/unleash-edge#pretrusted-tokens) from Unleash Edge.

 ### Step 3: Let the client synchronize